Leica D-LUX Typ 109 vs Nikon D850

 - More compact: Is smaller (118x66mm vs 146x124mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.